-Once the City receives the list of conferees from the Department, an invitation letter will be sent approximately 5 weeks prior, via post or email.
+Once the City receives the list of conferees from the Department, an invitation letter will be sent approximately 5 weeks prior, via email.

 Once you receive a letter of invitation from the City of Gosnells, you must notify us if you are unable to attend.
 From here, you will be invited to a subsequent ceremony.
 You are not required to RSVP, if you are able to attend your ceremony.

-Upon arrival to your ceremony, you are required to provide your invitation letter and photographic identification (e.g. driver’s license or passport).
+Upon arrival to your ceremony, you are required to present photographic identification (e.g. driver’s license or passport).

 You may also bring a holy book or scripture of choice if taking the Oath pledge (referring to God).